 Synchronize user and group details

 One of the most important tasks when managing PaperCut NG/MF is to configure the User and Group synchronization options.
-PaperCut NG/MF synchronizes user and group information from a source such as Windows Active Directory (Windows domains).
-This simplifies the administration of the system because you do not need to manage a separate database of users and groups.
-If a user is added to the domain or is removed from a group then PaperCut NG/MF automatically synchronizes this information without any intervention from the administrator.
+PaperCut NG/MF synchronizes user and group information from a source such as Windows Active Directory (Windows domains) and Google Cloud Directory.
+This simplifies the administration of the system because you don't need to manage a separate database of users and groups.
+If a user is added to the domain or is removed from a group, then PaperCut NG/MF automatically synchronizes this information without any intervention from the administrator.
 For example:

 Jason configures PaperCut NG/MF to assign an initial credit of $10 to users who are members of the "Students" windows security group.